koreanlike/devart-template/project_posts/2014-03-07-Previous-Voicing-Type.md

 ## Type Modification

 ![Character Modification with applyForce function](../project_images/M.png?raw=true "Character Modification with applyForce function")
-First algorithm to modify typefaces via a voice was inspired from [applyForce method](https://vimeo.com/channels/natureofcode/59028634) described in 'The Nature of Code', Daniel Shiffman's book.
-Since a voice is a physical force consists of the frequency spectrum, power, and intensity, using applyForce method to apply different forces to each node(point) in a character was valid approach.
+Initial algorithm to modify typefaces via a voice was inspired from [applyForce method](https://vimeo.com/channels/natureofcode/59028634) described in 'The Nature of Code', Daniel Shiffman's book.
+Since a voice is a physical force consists of the frequency spectrum, power, and intensity, using applyForce method to apply different forces to each node(point) in a character was a valid approach.

 ## The Very First Type Modification Algorithm: